The Life (advertisement): Post-production

 With filming complete, MJZ contacted post-production company Asylum to begin work on the substantial visual effects component of The Life.
 The team, led by Visual Effects Supervisor Robert Moggach, tripled in size as the scale of the work required became apparent, given the deadline of three weeks.
 Work on the opening funeral scene was relatively easy, requiring the creation of only minor elements such as additional tombstones in the foreground and color correction on the actors.
 The same was true for the training sequence, where only minimal tracking work and compositing of matte backgrounds was required.
 The bulk of the visual effects work was in the battle sequence.
 This ranged from simple work such as wire removal to the creation of dynamic lighting and reflections from visors and armor, to particle effects for the background smoke and dust, plasma weapon fire and alterations to some of the filmed explosions to lend them the appearance given to plasma explosions within the Halo games.
 The entire background was a 3D projection of matte paintings and dramatic skies.
 While the Brute was partially animatronic, substantial adjustments such as scaling to almost twice the size and the enhancement of fine muscle movements of the creature were made.
 Other elements, such as the Banshee aircraft and the drop-pods, were created entirely through the use of CGI.
 Software used by Asylum FX included Flame and Nuke for compositing, Maya for animation, RenderMan and Mantra for rendering, SynthEyes for tracking, Silhouette Pro for rotoscoping work.

 Music

 The Life was scored by Gareth Williams, a composer for Human Worldwide.
 The music, an arrangement of Light of Aidan's "Lament", was created specifically for the ad, and featured a wide variety of instruments.
 Percussive elements included military snare drums, a hand drum, Samoan log drums and stones tapped against one another.
 These were joined by a Great Highland Bagpipe and traditional string orchestration such as a double bass and cello.
-Vocals were provided by Kathy Fisher who, despite not being a native speaker of the language, sang the Welsh lyrics provided by Williams.
+Vocals were provided by Kathy Fisher who, despite not being a native speaker of the language, sang the Welsh lyrics provided by Peter Anthony Freeman.
 The song was later expanded by Williams and used in the original soundtrack for King Arthur: Legend of the Sword under the title "Politics and The Life".